What to Harvest Each Month (Veg & Fruit)

 No two years behave the same.
 A cold spring, prolonged summer drought or unusually wet autumn can shift harvest timing across the board.

-Therefore, treat this UK harvest calendar as a flexible guide rather than a rigid schedule.
+Therefore, treat this harvest calendar as a flexible guide rather than a rigid schedule.
 Observe your crops regularly, pay attention to your own microclimate and make small adjustments as needed.

 Harvesting Tips for Better Yields

 Harvesting isn’t just about picking food when it looks ready.
 When you get the timing right, you improve flavour, extend cropping periods and reduce waste across the whole growing season.
-In other words, good harvesting habits directly increase your yields.

 Harvest Little and Often

 Many crops produce more when you pick them regularly.
 Courgettes, beans, peas, chillies and tomatoes keep flowering if you stay on top of harvesting.
-However, if you leave mature fruits sitting on the plant, it naturally slows production.

 During peak summer, daily picking often delivers the best results.
 Although it can feel relentless at times, that steady attention keeps plants productive and yields consistently high.